resonantdsp/SwankyAmp/README.md

 Swanky Amp is a tube amplifier simulation DSP plugin which aims to capture the details in the dynamics of tube amplifiers.

-The software is currently in beta and is distributed only as a VST3 for 64-bit Windows systems.
+The software is currently in beta and is distributed as a VST3 for 64-bit Windows systems, as well as VST3 and AU for Mac OSX systems.
 You can find the installers on the website:

 <http://www.resonantdsp.com/swankyamp/>